Skip to main content

 Saelia Aparicio: A Joyful Parasite

-A major new commission and solo exhibition by London-based Spanish artist Saelia Aparicio.
-The largest commission to date for the multidisciplinary artist Aparicio, it uses installation, sculpture and murals to weave together narrative, science fiction and ecological speculation to explore the complex entanglements between bodies, environments and systems of care.
+A major solo exhibition by London-based Spanish artist Saelia Aparicio.
+Using installation, sculpture and murals to weave together narrative, science fiction and ecological speculation A Joyful Parasite explores the complex entanglements between bodies, environments and systems of care.

 This exhibition is supported by Foundation Foundation and made possible thanks to the support of Acción Cultural Española (AC/E)